-Whether for practice administrators, health records system vendors, or providers themselves, anyone in the medical community affected by EHR systems should keep an eye on cost-affecting industry trends.
-The reason is simple.
-Predicting EHR Cost impact can not only save on financial investments down the line but also help to set expectations and preparedness for the future of EHRs.
+Whether it be practice administrators, health records system vendors, or providers themselves, anyone in the medical community who is affected by Electronic Health Record(EHR) systems should keep an eye on industry trends that are affecting, or will soon be affecting, costs.
+The reason is self explanatory.
+Predicting the impact of EHR Costs is extremely important, because not only can it help save on financial investments down the line, but it also helps to set expectations and help prepare for the future of EHRs.

-Electronic health records systems can be (and often are) costly.
-This is true for a variety of reasons.
-The expenses of implementing an EHR are driven by costs associated with system design to training and everything in between.
-Even so, health records systems have seen a dynamic history of prices trending from the very expensive to the very affordable.
-Understanding these market fluctuations requires a quick look at some of the most substantial trends in EHR design and adoption.
+EHR systems can be, and often are, very costly.
+This is a wry statement, because it is true for a variety of reasons.
+The expenses of implementing an EHR system are driven by costs associated with system design, training and everything in between.
+Even so, EHRs have seen a dynamic history of price trends, from the very expensive to almost free.
+Understanding the market requires a quick look at some of the most substantial trends in EHR design and adoption.

-Many variable factors influence EHR cost.
-Watching the environment of the market in the health records industry can help to clarify some of the EHR pricing variations.Three significant trends to follow are open source systems, API usage, and customization in EHR systems.
+Many variable factors influence EHR costs.
+Watching the environment of the market in the health records industry can help to clarify some of the EHR pricing differences.
+There are three significant trends to follow and they are a) open source systems, b) API integration and c) customization in EHR systems.

 - Open Source and Do-it-Yourself Implementation (Downward Trend)

 Despite their initial popularity, particularly with respect to their low, or no, cost pricing, open source EHR systems are on a steep downward trend.
 This is largely in part due to the usage of one requiring a higher degree of technical capacity and understanding early on and also because some may lack the functionality that is delivered by paid and packaged systems.